andre26z/travel-destinations/README.md

 In the project directory, you can run:

+### `npm install`
+Install all the needed dependecies, the application and the node version used for the app is Node.js v18.17.1

 ### `npm start`
+After installing the dependencies start the development mode whit npm start.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.